dpla-attic/Metadata-Analysis-Workshop/Bash.md

 > What you can quickly learn is how to query lots of data for the information you want super fast.
 Using Bash or any other shell sometimes feels more like programming than like using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
 On the other hand, with only a few keystrokes, the shell allows us to combine existing tools into powerful pipelines and handle large volumes of data automatically.
 This automation not only makes us more productive, but also improves the reproducibility of our workflows by allowing us to repeat them with few simple commands.
 Also, understanding the basics of the shell is very useful as a foundation before learning to program, since most programming languages necessitate working with the shell." (abridged from Library Carpentry)

-#### Basic structure of a Command (command, options/flags, arguments)
+#### Basic Structure of a Command

 > "Let's start by opening the shell.
 This likely results in seeing a black window with a cursor flashing next to a dollar sign.
 This is our command line, and the $ is the command prompt to show the system is ready for our input.
 The prompt can look somewhat different from system to system, but it usually ends with a $.

-> The $ sign is used to indicate a command to be typed on the command prompt, but we never type the $ sign itself, just what follows after it." (adapted from In the Beginning ...
+The $ sign is used to indicate a command to be typed on the command prompt, but we never type the $ sign itself, just what follows after it." (adapted from In the Beginning ...
 There was the Command Line)

 ```bash
 $ command --option(s) argument(s)